sd2beatles/MySQL-recipe-in-English-/ch_11_finding_characters_and_trend.md

 ```

 - Tips for SQL query

 Up to the current row, if one customer has ever used log_in, there must appear a user_id in the previous section.
-When he places an order without login after that, the NULL value is automatically assigned
-to the section of user_id.
-Then, Using MAX(user_id)  function makes the program to search over  max number of string for the user_id from the very first row to the current one if user_id  is ever recorded
+When he places an order without login after that, the NULL value is automatically assigned to the section of user_id.
+Then, Using MAX(user_id)  function makes the program to search over  max number of string for the user_id from the very first row to the current one if user_id  is ever recorded.
 If nothing is recorded up to the point of search, then it returns  NULL.
 Right After that,  we use COALESCE clause to specify the status of members.

-3.4 Speacial Treatment On user_id
+#### 2.4 Speacial Treatment On user_id

 When carefully examing all the sections of the table thoroughly, you should be aware that some sections are containing  NULL.
 To treat the missing value,  you are required to replace it with 0.
 Otherwise, return user_id.
 This time COALESCE function could have alternatively used.
 However, this time I take NULLIF function..